FreakyOc3anNerd/FreakyOc3anNerd/README.md

 # O~!!
 FreakyOc3anNerd !

 **Hello, you can call me Auggie, Fiizzy, or whatever my skin is.**
+Guys...I can't do it.
+I CAN'T MAKE A SHADED SKIN ANYMORE.
+I forgot the skill to shade, now I resort to my beautiful low quality simplifed skins that look like jokes but are actually real skins.

 *"Pumpkins scream in the dead of night*